El Nido Itinerary for Three Days – Exploring Palawan

-Our favourite spot in El Nido was without doubt Nacpan beach which is a 40 minutes trike ride away.
+Our favourite spot in El Nido was without doubt Nacpan beach which is a 40 minutes’ trike ride away.
 If you’re looking for a gorgeous but relatively empty and undeveloped beach, this is it and we thoroughly recommend that you include it on your El Nido itinerary!

 Nacpan beach makes up one half of El Nido’s twin beaches, the other half being Caitang beach which is not as beautiful.
 We got to Nacpan Beach on a trike, which after some negotiation cost us 1000 PHP (about €16), return included.
 We suspect that we could have reduced the price further but we were in too much of a hurry to get to Nacpan beach to bother trying!

 There’s a viewpoint on the west side of Nacpan beach which we tried to climb to, but quickly found out that it was inaccessible (at the time of writing) with No Entry signs posted all over.
 The heavily armed guards may have also been a clear warning sign!
 Quite a bugger since this spot provides the best view of the twin beaches, but there are some risks that are simply not worth taking!

-The other beach of interest is Duli beach which is about 40 minutes away from Nacpan.
-We were told that it is usually emptier but is less beautiful than Nacpan.
-Our trike driver offered to take us there for an additional fee but we were too happy at Nacpan to bother relocating.
+We were told that the other beach of interest, Duli beach, is about 40 minutes away from Nacpan beach, and is usually emptier but less beautiful than Nacpan beach.
+Our trike driver offered to take us there for an additional fee but we were too happy at Nacpan beach to bother relocating.

 Another shot of the gorgeous Nacpan beach

-The stop for the Nagkali-Kalit waterfalls is on the way to Nacpan beach too.
-Again you can ask your trike driver to take you there.
-From the stop it’s a 40 minute hike to the waterfalls.
-Since we heard that the waterfalls are not too impressive, we preferred spending our time at Nacpan beach and we did not include it on our El Nido itinerary.
+The stop for the Nagkali-Kalit waterfalls is on the way to Nacpan beach, and again you can ask your trike driver to take you there.
+From the stop it’s a 40 minute hike to the waterfalls, but since we heard that the waterfalls are not too impressive, we preferred spending our time at Nacpan beach and we did not include it on our El Nido itinerary.